Self-Supporting Recharge Operations - Introduction

 Self-supporting, rate-based recharge operations are classified as one of the following:

 • Sales and Services of Educational Activity: Activities that are revenue producing operations within an academic unit in connection with the training of students or support of research activities.
 Examples include the Crocker Nuclear Lab and the Primate Center.
-These activities report under sub fund group code SSEDAC.
+Revenue for these activities report under the CoA Fund 12100, Natural Account 775000 (410000 for external), as well as the assigned GL or PPM Project using Purpose code of 44 (45 for AES Research).

 • Other Self-Supporting Service Activity: Activities that are rate-based operations which do not fall naturally into any of the other classifications.
-These activities report under sub fund group code OSSSO.
+Revenue for these activities report under the CoA Fund 12100, Natural Account 775000 (410000 for external), as well as the assigned GL or PPM Project using Purpose code of 72.

 Other common self-supporting activities that are not covered under UC Davis Policy and Procedure Manual, Chapter 340, Section 25 are as follows:

 • Auxiliary Enterprise: Provides non-instructional support to students, faculty and staff.
 These activities are primarily external revenue producing operations.
-These activities report under sub fund group code SSAUX.
+Revenue for these activities report under the CoA Fund 12100, Natural Account 775000 (410000 for external), as well as the assigned GL or PPM Project using Purpose code of 76.

 • Teaching Hospital: Revenue producing activities operated by teaching hospitals that support the clinical teaching and research programs.
-These activities report under sub fund group code SSEDSM or SSEDVM.
+Revenue for these activities report under the CoA Fund 12100, Natural Account 775000 (410000 for external), as well as the assigned GL or PPM Project using Purpose code of 42.

 • Other Activities: Other sources include income sources which do not fall naturally into any of the other classifications.
 Primarily sales and services from non-academic departments.
 These other revenues are not rate-based but should be self-supporting and not carry any deficits.
-These activities report under sub fund group code OTHER.
+Revenue for these activities report under the CoA Fund 12101, Natural Account 775000 (410000 for external), as well as the assigned GL or PPM Project using Purpose code of 72.

 For more information on non-rate based activities please refer to the Non-Rate Based Self-Supporting Activites website.